fixmycrypto/FixMyCrypto/README.md

 ## Other settings:

-* If you used a “BIP39 passphrase” (a.k.a.
-“25th word”, NOT your wallet password or spending password) when you created the wallet, put it between the quotes next to “passphrase”.
-Note: If you used a passphrase, you must provide the EXACT passphrase used.
+* "passphrase": If you used a “BIP39 passphrase” (a.k.a.
+“25th word”, NOT your wallet password or spending password) when you created the wallet, you must provide the EXACT passphrase used.
+It can be any string of characters, not necessarily one of the standard BIP39 words.
 The program doesn’t currently attempt to guess or change the passphrase, but this may be added to a future version.

-* The other settings can generally be left alone.
+* "difficulty" (default 0, range 0-4) controls which algorithms (different types of word substitutions, swaps, etc.) will be tested.
+Leave this at default unless the program fails to find your correct phrase.
+If you're sure that your known addresses and paths are correct, you can try increasing the difficulty setting to 1-4.
+Higher settings will take MUCH longer to run.

+* "wordDistance" (default 2.0, range 0 - 10) controls the sensitivity to typos.
+Increasing this setting will allow more substitute words to be tested, at a substantial increase in run time.
+If you think you made multiple or unlikely typos in your phrase, you can try increasing this value.

+* "logLevel" (default)

 # Blockchain Search Mode